Preocts/python-src-template/README.md

 This template uses a package layout that forces the developer to have the package installed locally for testing.
 This is done by nesting the package modules within the `src` directory.
-The `src` directory is not, itself, a module and should not be referenced from imports.
+The `src` directory is not a module and should not be referenced from imports.
 The benefit of this layout is that all tests are run against **installed** code which is closer to an actual deployment.
 Additionally, the developer will have the confidence that the